Daniel Falzon

 Daniel Falzon (born 16 March 1994) is a professional motorcycle racer from Adelaide, Australia.
 He competes in the Australian Superbike Championship, aboard a Yamaha YZF-R1.
 He is the 2013 and 2014 Australian Supersport Champion, and the 2012 Australian Superstock 600 Champion.

-In 2012, Falzon won the ASBK Superstock championship by 72.5 points and secured the lap record at 3 of the 4 tracks visited.
+In 2012, Falzon won the ASBK Superstock championship by 72.5 points and secured the lap record at three of the four tracks visited.
 The same year, he was also a contestant on the One HD TV program, The Ultimate Rider.
-In 2013, he moved up to the highly contested Supersport category with hopes of finishing in the top 5.
-As the rookie in the class, he surprised everyone by leading every round and eventually winning the Supersport Championship.
-One of the youngest riders to have ever done so.
+In 2013, he moved up to the highly contested Supersport category with hopes of finishing in the top-five.
+As the rookie in the class, he surprised everyone by leading every round and eventually winning the Supersport Championship, becoming one of the youngest riders to have ever done so.

 In 2014, Falzon competed in the Australian Superbike Championship in the Supersport class which he won to become the first person to win the Australian Supersport Championship back to back.
 In addition, he competed in the high exposure Phillip Island Championship which is run in conjunction with the Australian rounds of the World Superbike (WSBK) and MotoGP Championships.
-At the Australian round of the MotoGP Championship, he won all 3 races to secure his 5th National Title in 6 years.
+At the Australian round of the MotoGP Championship, he won all three races to secure his fifth national title in six years.